CIBC-Internal/python/Doc/library/subprocess.rst

       untrusted input.
 See the warning under :ref:`frequently-used-arguments` for details.

-   *bufsize* will be supplied as the corresponding argument to the :meth:`io.open` function when creating the stdin/stdout/stderr pipe file objects:
-   :const:`0` means unbuffered (read and write are one system call and can return short), :const:`1` means line buffered, any other positive value means use a buffer of approximately that size.
+   *bufsize* will be supplied as the corresponding argument to the :func:`open` function when creating the stdin/stdout/stderr pipe file objects: :const:`0` means unbuffered (read and write are one system call and can return short), :const:`1` means line buffered, any other positive value means use a buffer of approximately that size.
 A negative bufsize (the default) means the system default of io.DEFAULT_BUFFER_SIZE will be used.

-   .. versionchanged:: 3.2.4, 3.3.1
+   .. versionchanged:: 3.3.1
       *bufsize* now defaults to -1 to enable buffering by default to match the behavior that most code expects.
-In 3.2.0 through 3.2.3 and 3.3.0 it incorrectly defaulted to :const:`0` which was unbuffered and allowed short reads.
+In versions prior to Python 3.2.4 and 3.3.1 it incorrectly defaulted to :const:`0` which was unbuffered and allowed short reads.
 This was unintentional and did not match the behavior of Python 2 as most code expected.

    The *executable* argument specifies a replacement program to execute.
 It is very seldom needed.
 When ``shell=False``, *executable* replaces the